-The Long Beach Police Department says detectives have located a man seen slamming a dog onto the ground by its leash and then kicking the animal, prompting People for the Ethical Treatment of Animals to offer a $5,000 reward leading to his arrest and conviction.
+Long Beach police say detectives have arrested a man seen slamming a dog onto the ground by its leash and then kicking the animal.

-The man was captured on surveillance footage, which has been shared widely on social media, mistreating an animal at 235 E. 12th St. around 5:36 a.m.
+Abuse of the dog sparked furor on Monday after it was captured on surveillance footage.
+The video, which was shared widely on social media, was filmed at 235 E. 12th St. around 5:36 a.m.
 Monday, according to the LBPD.

 The video shows a man hoisting the dog off the ground by a leash, swinging the animal over his head and slamming it into the ground.
 He then kicks the dog, again yanks it off the ground by its neck and continues walking with the animal slung across his back.